galou/inkscape_generator/README.md

 The entry point is in menu "Extensions/Export/Generator...".

 The idea and implementation inspiration is taken from Aurélio A. Heckert.
-The behavior is detailled on his web site: http://wiki.colivre.net/Aurium/InkscapeGenerator.
+The behavior was detailled on his web site: ht<span>tp</span>://wiki.colivre.net/Aurium/InkscapeGenerator but the site is down.
 The CSV file must be comma-separated and the text fields must be double-quoted.

 How vars are replaced?